mivano/demo-gh-pages/README.md

 See that is dynamically refreshes

-Commit the newly created data
+Commit the newly created pages

 Go to GitHub, settings, pages and see that there is a workflow.

+The action should build and deploy.
+It will output a location to find the site.

+Add more pages, or alter the _config file to see the effects.